Sajjon/SwiftIntro/README.md

 3. Set the background of the memory Card to be show an image 🏔 instead of just a color.<br/>
 (tip: check out _CardCVCell.xib_ or _CardCVCell.swift_)

-4. Refactor the name of a variable/class/function you don't understand to a more understandable description.
+4. In the section [How to write good code](#how-to-write-good-code) we discussed the goal of writing small files, and the class _MemoryDataSourceAndDelegate_ with its almost 200 lines of code was mentioned.
+Can you split this class into several smaller classes that makes sense, so that no class is more than 100 lines?

 5. Switch the position of the _Restart_ button with the _Quit_ button.<br/>
 (tip: don't delete the buttons... 😜 then you have to recreate the _Segues_ ...)